-Many women who are treated for cervical cancer find that tiredness is a major issue, particularly if they have both radiation therapy and chemotherapy.
+It is common to feel tired and lack energy during and after treatment, particularly if you’ve had both radiation therapy and chemotherapy.
 The tiredness may continue for several months, or even a year or two, after treatment has finished.

 Feeling tired is not only a side effect of the treatment itself.
 Travelling to hospitals and clinics for treatment can be exhausting.
 If you work during your treatment or if you have a family to care for, this can make you feel especially tired.

-It may be frustrating if other people don’t understand how you’re feeling, but our support services can help you navigate these challenging times.
+It may be frustrating if other people don’t understand how you’re feeling.
+See more information about support services that can assist you.